|

 * HSNCC - Advanced/metastatic progressed on platinum and PD-1/PD-LI in recurrent or metastatic setting.

-* Micro Satellite Stable Colorectal Cancer (MSS-CRC) - Progressed on Oxaliplatin, Irinotecan, a fluoropyrimidine, anti-EGFR, VEGF or VEGFR therapies, TAS-102, Regorafenib and not MSI-h or MMR-deficient
+* Micro Satellite Stable Colorectal Cancer (MSS-CRC) - Progressed on Oxaliplatin, Irinotecan, a fluoropyrimidine, anti-EGFR, VEGF or VEGFR therapies, BRAFV600E or HER2, other targetable mutations targeted with locally approved therapy, TAS-102, Regorafenib and not MSI-h or MMR-deficient

 * Gastric and Gastroesophageal Junction adenocarcinoma (GEA) - Advanced/metastatic progressed on at least 1 prior cytotoxic chemotherapeutic regimen and if applicable immune checkpoint inhibitor and/or HER2 therapy